 And so it was that as children our interest in sex was rekindled with the rise of the VCR.

-Among other things it brought a chance for us all--parents and kids alike-- to finally see X-rated movies.
+Among other things the VCR brought a chance for us all--parents and kids alike-- to finally see X-rated movies.
 As with any huge sea change, the censors and critics need time to catch up and for awhile, freedom reigned and for awhile every child above 12 saw all there was to see, all at once.
-Censorship had chastened TV for so long we felt protected from anything it could deliver on our invulnerable home screen.
+Censorship had chastened TV for so long we felt protected from anything it could deliver on our invulnerable home screen (in other words, we could see the sex removed from its tawdry urban setting).
 The huge backlash against pedophiles and Satanic child molestation rings presumably all over the suburbs was no doubt inspired by seeing just how base our fellow man was now that we could see all those films we'd been afraid to see at the drive-in or inner city theater back in the day.
 In the 70s we had never been ashamed of our bodies or our desires, perhaps because we just never really saw them so nakedly.

 |You're dead sons, get yourself buried: Sgt.
 Peppers, Can't Stop the Music|